dimi-fn/Kannada-MNIST-Digits/README.md

 The format is similar to MNIST in terms of how the data is structured.

 ## Purpose
-The classification of the images of hand-written digits, and the prediction of those
+The classification of the images of hand-written digits, and the prediction of those numbers.

 ## Description
 A range of deep neural network architectures and techniques are applied with the final goal of finding the optimal model for the digits' predictions.

+## Acknowledgments
+The task uses a subset of the data that was published in: Prabhu, Vinay Uday.
+"Kannada-MNIST: A new handwritten digits dataset for the Kannada language." arXiv preprint arXiv:1908.01242 (2019).